-In this tutorial we are explaining how to deploy services on OVHcloud Managed Kubernetes service using our LoadBalancer
+In this tutorial, we are explaining how to deploy services on OVHcloud Managed Kubernetes using our LoadBalancer

 to get external traffic into your cluster.
-We will begin by listing the main methods to expose Kubernetes services outside the cluster, with its advantages and disadvantage.
+We will begin by listing the main methods to expose Kubernetes services outside the cluster, with their advantages and disadvantages.
 Then we will see a complete example of LoadBalancer

 service deployment.